syncthing/docs/dev/issues.rst

 Planned
     This issue is being worked on, or will soon be worked on, by someone in the core team.
-Expect action on it within the next days, weeks or months.
+Expect action on it within the next few days, weeks or months.

 Unplanned (Contributions Welcome)
     This issue is not being worked on by the core team, and we don't plan on doing so in the foreseeable future.
-We still consider it a valid issue (bug, enhancement, ...) and welcome contributions towards resolving it.
+We still consider it a valid issue and welcome contributions towards resolving it.

 Issues lacking a milestone are currently undecided.
-In practice this is similar to Unplanned in that probably no-one is working on it, but we are still considering it and it may end up Planned or closed.
+In practice this is similar to Unplanned in that probably no-one is working on it, but we are still considering it and it may end up Planned or closed instead.

 Assignee
 --------